mate-academy/layout_dia/README.md

 # Air landing page

-This is my second landing page where I implemented principles of responsive and adaptive layout.
+This is my second landing page where I implemented principles of responsive and adaptive layout, as well as BEM methodology.
 The page was tested to work correctly on mobile, tablet, laptop and high-resolution screens.

 # Technologies used

 - HTML
 - CSS with SASS preprocessor (SCSS)
+- BEM methodology
 - JavaScript

 # Mockup